SCOPE OF THIS CHAPTER

 School details will need to be amended on the electronic record.

-At least one member of staff in the school - the Designated Teacher or the Head Teacher - must be informed by the social worker within 48 hours that the child is looked after and be provided with a copy of the child's current PEP.
+At least one member of staff in the school - the Designated Teacher or the Head Teacher - must be informed by the social worker within 48 hours that the child is looked after or is previously looked after and be provided with a copy of the child's current PEP.
 Other members of staff who need to know should be identified at the PEP meeting, taking into account the child's wishes concerning confidentiality.

 A meeting should be held at the new school as soon as practicable.